guardianproject/pgpbenchmark/README.md

 2) sender private key (to sign)
 3) data to sign/encrypt

-To create these:

-    make
+These are pre-generated in keys/

 To push the generated files to your device/emulator:

     make deploy

+To run the test from the CLI:

+    make test

+You can run it multiple times to get more data points.

+To fetch the test results:

+    make fetch-results

-It assume adb is in your `PATH` and that there's only one device connected.
+It assumes adb is in your `PATH` and that there's only one device connected.
 If you've a more advanced adb setup, then `cat Makefile` and figure it out.

-Then you can `ant debug install` away!